Augmented LRFS-based Filter: Holistic Tracking of Group Objects

 \end{itemize}

-The rest of this paper is organized as follows: Section 2 presents the proposed augmented LRFSs theory.
-Section 3 states the considered GTT problem, and presents the system model.
-Section 4 presents the LMB filter with the augmented LRFSs that cope with the GTT problem, Numerical experiments are provided in section 5.
+The rest of this paper is organized as follows: Section 2 presents the proposed augmented LRFS theory.
+Section 3 states the considered GOT problem.
+Section 4 describes augmented LRFS-based filter that copes with the GOT problem, Numerical experiments are provided in section 5.
 Finally, section 6 concludes this paper.